lucas-albers-lz4/gotime/Development.md

 ## Project Overview

 A mobile application for employees to securely view their work schedules from corporate portals.
 The app runs on iOS and Android, prioritizing security, simplicity, and legal compliance.
-Originally designed for corporate schedule systems, now generically branded as "GoTime Schedule" for app store approval.
+Generically branded as "GoTime Schedule" to support multiple corporate portal integrations while maintaining app store compliance.

 ## Current Project Status (2024)